The 5 Best Credit Cards for College Students

 Discover it® for Students

 Discover is known for simple terms and great customer service.
 The Discover it® for Students card offers 5% cash back bonuses on various categories of spending that change each quarter, up to $1,500 in purchases, when you sign up for 5%.
 All other purchases earn 1% cash back.
 Students can also earn 5-20% cash back when shopping through Discover's online shopping portal.
 There is currently a sign up bonus where cardmembers get $20 in cash rewards automatically after the first purchase wtihin 3 months.
 The APR ranges from 12.99% – 21.99% variable.
 Free text alerts remind students when payments are due.
-Paying late won't raise the APR, and a free FICO score is included in each monthly statement, so students can monitor their credit.
+Paying late won't raise the APR, and a free FICO score is included in each monthly statement and online, so students can monitor their credit.
 There are also no foreign transaction fees, so this is a great card to use on any travels abroad.
 There is no annual fee.

 Barclaycard® Ring MasterCard®